hugaped/MBNMAdose/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Rewritten a function that was inadvertently generating a NUL.png file, to fix the NOTE: Non-standard `NUL` file in check directory
+* Added a reference and DOI for the method to the description.

 ## Test environments